 Sovaldi side effects

+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Sovaldi, especially: